piksel-ina/piksel-documentation/repository-plan.md

 3. **Cross-Repository Automation**: GitHub Actions workflows that can trigger events in multiple repositories
 4. **Developer Onboarding**: Complete setup instructions for the development environment
 5. **Monitoring Configuration**: Centralized monitoring and alerting configuration

-## Advantages of Multi-Repository Approach

-1. **Clear Separation of Concerns**: Each component has its own lifecycle and release cadence
-2. **Specialized CI/CD Pipelines**: Tailored workflows for each component type
-3. **Independent Development**: Teams can work on different components without interference
-4. **Repository Size Management**: Prevents any single repository from becoming unwieldy
-5. **Focused Pull Requests**: Reviews are focused on specific component changes
-6. **Access Control**: Fine-grained access control for different components

 ## Migration Plan